iFixit/nagnagnag/README.md

 All you ever do is **nag nag nag**!
 "Are you still interested?"
 "Is this still important?"
 "Does anyone care?"

+### What it does
+**Automatically comments on and closes old github issues if no one responds.**

-This is a github issues bot, meant to be run once per day or so.
+This is a github issues bot, meant to be run once per day or so. **

 Give it a token, point it at a github repo and it will go comment on issues with no activity in the last `[--stale-after-days]` days,